TheDammedGamer/PSForms/README.md

 ## Installation

-Currently, the only way is to build form source, I will be uploading to the PowerShell gallery shortly
+Currently, the only way is to build from source.

+Clone the repo locally and then run `build.ps1`, the module will be built into the `Build` Folder.

 ## Examples

 ``` PowerShell